Updated: 2 days ago

 Why would a person who is not born deaf need a cochlear implant?

 The degree of deafness varies.
 The typical hearing is 15 to 95 decibels.
 If the hearing loss is less than 75 decibels, we can try a hearing aid to correct it.

-We do not have hearing aids that work for more than 75 decibels of hearing loss.
+We do not have hearing aids for more than 75 decibels of hearing loss.
 In these scenarios, the cochlea cannot receive the signals even when the sound signals are amplified.
 In such scenarios, cochlear implants are suggested.

 What is a cochlear implant?

 How does a cochlear implant work?